netsage-project/netsage-pipeline/INSTALL.md

 ### Configuring the last stage

 The rabbit output queue for last stage must be configured; currently this is the Flow Mover.
-It should be set to a queue from which TSDS writers read.
-From there, the data will be directly ingested by TSDS.
+It should be set to a queue from which TSDS or other writers read.
+From there, the data will be directly ingested by TSDS/Logstash/etc. Unless you are running an ELK stack on the same host as your flow collection, you will also need to set the hostname and credentials for the Flow Mover, since they will be different from those in the shared config.

 ### Shared config file listing